Succession Certificate

 left arrow

-If no Objections are receieved by the court, a succession certificate is issued
+If no Objections are received by the court, a succession certificate is issued

 left arrow